Rasputin: Dark Servant of Destiny: Plot

 In 1991, the remains of Russian Tsar Nicholas II and his family (except for Alexei and Maria) are discovered.
-The voice of Nicholas's young son, Tsarevich Alexei Nikolaevich, narrates the remainder of the story.
+The voice of Nicholas' young son, Tsarevich Alexei Nikolaevich, narrates the remainder of the story.

-1883 Western Siberia, a young Grigori Rasputin is asked by his father and a group of men to perform magic.
+In 1883 Western Siberia, a young Grigori Rasputin is asked by his father Efim and a group of men to perform magic.
 Rasputin has a vision and denounces one of the men as a horse thief.
-Although his father initially slaps him for making such an accusation, Rasputin watches as the man is chased outside and beaten.
+Although Efim initially slaps him for making such an accusation, Rasputin watches as the man is chased outside and beaten.
 Twenty years later, Rasputin sees a vision of the Virgin Mary, prompting him to become a priest.
 Rasputin quickly becomes famous, with people, even a bishop, begging for his blessing.

 Meanwhile, in St. Petersburg, Alexei is confined to his bed suffering from severe bruising to his leg caused by Hemophilia B, a disease that prevents proper blood clotting.
 Nicholas has so far kept Alexei's illness a secret from the Russian people.
 Eugene Botkin, the family's court physician, has been unable to help the boy.
 Alexei's mother, Tsarina Alexandra Feodorovna asks to see a spiritual healer, and is recommended to call upon Rasputin.

 Rasputin is summoned to the Tsar's palace and brought before Alexei.
 Rasputin startles Nicholas and Alexandra by asking Alexei about his leg, despite neither of them having told him of Alexei's affliction.
 Rasputin soothes Alexei with images of sailing whilst he places his hand on the boy's leg.
 Rasputin limps away, causing Alexandra to believe he has absorbed Alexei's pain into his own body.
-Nicholas asks Rasputin how he knew about Alexei's leg, and Rasputin responds that the Virgin Mary told him and sent him to heal Alexei; Nicholas remains skeptical.
+Nicholas asks Rasputin how he knew about Alexei's leg and Rasputin responds that the Virgin Mary told him and sent him to heal Alexei; Nicholas remains skeptical.

 The next morning, Alexei awakens in perfect health and proclaims that Rasputin has healed him with magic.
 Dr. Botkin insists that it was a treatment he started using on Alexei the week before.
 Alexandra visits Rasputin to thank him.
 Rasputin questions Alexandra's faith in God, placing the blame for Alexei's disease on her weak prayers.
 Alexandra asks that Rasputin move in with the family and gives him his own chamber in the palace.

-Rasputin begins to become acquainted with Nicholas's daughters, Olga, Tatiana, Maria, and Anastasia; worrying Nicholas after he hears rumors of Rasputin's womanizing and flings with prostitutes.
+Rasputin begins to become acquainted with Nicholas's daughters, Olga, Tatiana, Maria and Anastasia; worrying Nicholas after he hears rumors of Rasputin's womanizing and flings with prostitutes.
 Nicholas soon asks Rasputin to leave the palace.

-Later, Alexei suffers a severe nosebleed and Alexandra begs for Rasputin to be brought back to heal her son again.
+Later, Alexei suffers a severe nosebleed and Alexandra begs for Rasputin to be brought back to heal Alexei again.
 Rasputin returns and heals Alexei, converting Nicholas in the process, although Dr. Botkin remains convinced that Rasputin is merely hypnotizing Alexei.